 Do you have real skin concerns?

-Then a thorough facial analysis is going to be key, to diagnose what the problem is.
+Then a thorough facial analysis is important, if you want to diagnose skin conditions correctly.

 For the purpose of this series, I’m going to look at both the visual face analysis and the verbal questions asked during the analysis process, which helps to give a better overview of the skin.